Jack12816/greppy/docs/guide/30_mvc.md

             └── layout.json

 Any module of Greppy should look like this.
-You can define any kind of files in a module as long as it fits in this namespace.
+You can define any kind of files in a module, as long as it fits in this namespace.

 ## Working with controllers

-Lets look at a simple index controller which will only render a view without pushing data to it.
+Lets look at a simple index controller, which will only render a view without pushing data to it.

     /**